hametuha/hamail/README.md

 Click install and activate it.

-### From Github
+### From GitHub

 Composer and NPM are required.

 ```
 # Go to your wp-content/plugins and run git
 cd wp-content/plugins
 git clone https://github.com/hametuha/hamail.git hamail
 # Then move into
 cd hamail
 # Install dependencies
 composer install
-npm install && npm start
+npm run package
 ```

 ### Enter API Key